ʻIolani School: Early years

 On October 11, 1862, Thomas Nettleship Staley arrived in Hawaiʻi by request of Kamehameha IV and Queen Victoria of the United Kingdom.
 The following year Kamehameha IV, a member of the Church of England, established the Hawaiian Reformed Catholic Church, also known as the Anglican Church of Hawaiʻi.
-The school was originally named for Saint Alban.
+The school was originally named Saint Alban's College.

 In 1863, Staley's companion Father Scott purchased land in Lāhaina and established Luaʻehu School, a school for boys.
 When Father Scott fell ill and returned to Britain, Father George Mason was summoned by Staley to administer the school on Maui.
-On January 12, 1863, the St. Alban's College was also established in the Pauoa Valley in Honolulu.
-Mason also seemed to have managed this school as well.
+On January 12, 1863, the college was also established in the Pauoa Valley in Honolulu.
 Before Staley, too, left the islands for Britain in 1870, Father Mason merged the two schools and relocated it to the St. Alban's campus.
 Later Bishop Alfred Willis purchased land on Bates Street in Nuʻuanu Valley and moved part of the school there, intending it for students of full or part Hawaiian descent, under the new name of ʻIolani College.
-The St. Alban's College, intended for white students, separated and continuing operating at Pauoa until 1887.
+St. Alban's College, intended for white students, separated and continuing operating at Pauoa until 1887.

 With the overthrow of the Kingdom of Hawaiʻi and annexation to the United States in 1898, the Anglican Church of Hawaiʻi became part of the Episcopal Church United States (ECUSA). ʻIolani School was moved to Nuʻuanu, transferred back to downtown Honolulu and then moved to Nuʻuanu a second time.
 It remained in Nuʻuanu from 1927 to 1953, when it was moved to the present Ala Wai site.
 The elementary school was moved to the Ala Wai site in 1946.

 In 1979, the school became co-educational, ending its all-male enrollment policy.

 Development

 ʻIolani School grew and refined its program offerings with a standard college preparatory curriculum as a foundation for every student.
 Religion, performing and visual arts, music, and athletics became integral parts of the ʻIolani School education.
 As such, all students in fourth grade must be involved in performing arts.

-Returning to its history of being a boarding school, ʻIolani opened its newly constructed Residence Hall for boarding students in February of 2019.
+Returning to its history of being a boarding school, ʻIolani opened its newly constructed Residence Hall for boarding students in February 2019.